Multi-photon entanglement and interferometry: Photonic qubits and linear optics

 \subsection{Photonic qubits}

-A quantum bit, or \emph{qubit}, is the most elementary carrier of quantum information.
-It is a generalization of the classical bit, which is used to encode classical information.
-A classical bit has two distinguishable states \textquotedblleft0\textquotedblright\ and \textquotedblleft1\textquotedblright .
-The same holds for a qubit.
-But since it is a carrier of quantum information with its two distinguishable (orthogonal) states $|0\rangle$ and $|1\rangle$ (which form the so-called computational basis), it can also be prepared, in contradistinction to its classical counterpart, in any superposition of these two states:
+A quantum bit, or \emph{qubit}, is the most elementary unit of quantum information.
+It is a generalization of the classical bit, which has two distinguishable states \textquotedblleft0\textquotedblright\ and \textquotedblleft1\textquotedblright.
+Similarly, we can have a qubit in two distinguishable, i.e., orthogonal states $|0\rangle$ and $|1\rangle$.
+However, in contradistinction to its classical counterpart, a qubit can be prepared as, or transformed to, any superposition of these two states (normalization requires $\alpha_{0}^2+\alpha_{1}^2=1$):

-Thus, a qubit can do everything that is expected from a bit, but additionally has powers which bits do not have.

-Any two-level quantum system can represent a qubit.\footnote{Qubits can only be implemented approximately, though the approximation could be rather good.
-For a single photon, its states can be characterized by its frequency spectrum, time of arrival, transverse momentum, and so on.
-All of these variables have to be controlled precisely to ensure that the photon represents within a good approximation a qubit with only two distinct quantum states.} Thus, an archetypal qubit is spin-$1/2$.
-But experiments with spin-$1/2$ systems are difficult.
-Fortunately, photons possess a ready and easily controllable qubit degree of freedom: polarization.
-As we shall see, there are also other methods to make photons carry qubits.
+Any isolated two-level system consisting of a pair of orthogonal quantum states represents a qubit.
+Photons, massless spin 1 particles, have only two eigenvalues of their spin along the direction of their propagation (wave vector), $\pm\hbar$.
+These two spin values correspond to right-handed and left-handed circular polarization.
+Thus this property makes the photon an ideal candidate for a qubit.
+However, there are other degrees of freedom of a photon that can be used to encode qubit information.

 \textit{Polarization qubits.--}The most commonly used photonic qubits are realized using polarization.
 In this case arbitrary qubit states can be $\alpha_{0}\left\vert H\right\rangle +\alpha_{1}\left\vert V\right\rangle $, where $H$ and $V$ stand for horizontal and vertical polarizations, respectively.
-The advantage of using polarization qubits stems from the fact that they can easily be created and manipulated with high precision (at $99\%$ level) by simple linear-optical elements such as polarizing beam splitters (PBS), polarizers and waveplates.
+The advantage of using polarization qubits stems from the fact that they can easily be created and manipulated with high precision by simple linear-optical elements such as polarizing beam splitters (PBS), polarizers and wave plates.
+Photon polarization states, and spin-states of a spin $1/2$ particle are perfect qubits given by Nature, no human invention is required.